crazq47/osu-localisation-replacer/README.md

 # osu!
-Unofficial Localisation Replacer 1.0
+Localisation Replacer 1.0
-Tired of reinstalling the unofficial localization for osu every time you update?
-Then this is the place for you!
+Tired of reinstalling localisation every time you update osu!?
+Look no further!